Studying

 Your Master’s degree (120 credits, ECTS) will consist of the following studies:

-• Other studies, 45 credits, including 30 credits of Core Module studies and 15 credits of elective studies to further enhance your scientific expertise and professional profile.
+• Elective studies, 15 credits, to further enhance your scientific expertise and professional profile

-When applying, you choose one of the two study tracks in the ECGS programme both offering several modules of advanced studies:
+When applying, you choose one of the two study tracks in the ECGS programme:

 • Environmental Change (EC) study track in natural sciences provides an understanding of the functioning of terrestrial and aquatic ecosystems and gives guidance toward their sustainable use.